sdmytrievs/jsonio/Resources/docs/source.md

 > *source: "+";  test: "-";  example: "-"*
 > Could be ```loadCollectionFile(  const std::set<std::string>& query_fields )``` in other thread

+20. dbdocument.h(cpp)

+Implementation interface DBDocumentBase for working with documents.
+Documents are JSON like objects.
+These objects can be nested (to any depth) and may contain lists.
+Each document has a unique primary key that identifies it within its collection.
+Furthermore, each document is uniquely identified by its document handle across all collections in the same database.

+> *source: "+";  test: "-";  example: "-"*
+> Implement some addition functions

 ## Next steps --------------------------------------------------------------------------------